Not long ago, online advertising was sold in the least digital way — with paper contracts.

-The structure and partnership that goes into setting up a PMP also establishes a level of intention and buy-in from agencies and advertisers.
+The structure and partnership that go into setting up a PMP also establish a level of intention and buy-in from agencies and advertisers.
 PMPs take time and effort to set up, with the benefit of improved performance and gaining an ally in troubleshooting and optimizing.

 That investment means everyone involved in the process is engaged in making PMPs work and supporting their growth.
 On the advertising agency side, the full media team plays a role.
 These planning efforts translate to commitment in terms of execution and often an allocated budget that helps AdThrive sites secure a bigger slice of the digital advertising spend.

 Beyond the basics

 The real advantages of PMPs go beyond what an advertiser can buy off-the-shelf in the open web.
 A partnership is essential to accessing an inventory package tailored to a buyer’s specific campaign goals.

 Advertisers are always looking for deeper ways to break through with consumers.
 PMPs allow them to focus on curation around a specific audience (such as Millennial Women), context (like Food or Holiday Shopping), or performance (like viewability, ensuring a consumer sees the ad).
 PMPs also provide a way to transact unique ad units that aren’t typically offered by most publishers.
 These can range from units that are larger-than-average to interactive mobile units or custom native placements.